When people think of macro photography, they usually think of the expensive auto focusing macro lenses.

 This is an estimate chart that shows you the range of magnification that different setup combination can potentially give you.

-In blue is the range of magnification that you could get when using a setup including Microscope Objectives.
+In blue is the range of magnification that you could get when using setups that include a Microscope Objective.

 Microscope Objectives can give you macro magnification from 4:1 up to 100:1